 It’s usually your hands and feet that tend to suffer first in the cold so make sure you get some good close-fitting gloves and socks.

 You’re looking at 2-3mm thickness gloves for March to early May.
 Plus it’s key to choose a pair with liquid-sealed seams, this ensures water doesn’t move through your gloves keeping your hands cold.
-Try our favourites C-Skins Wired Gloves and Zone3 Heat-Tech Gloves.
+Read this article on selecting the right swim glove Swim Glove Sizing for Swimmers, or try our favourites C-Skins Wired Gloves and Zone3 Heat-Tech Gloves.

 The warmest socks we have found are the C-Skins 4mm Warm Swim socks, but you need to balance this with the extra buoyancy they give the feet, we also really rate the Zone3 Heat-Tech socks at 3.5mm they’re not quite as buoyant.

 For your head you could choose to wear 2 silicone caps which work well and are not too buoyant, however for more comfort and cold protection take a look at the neoprene caps; the Zone3 caps have an adjustable chin strap, we also stock a strapless neoprene cap option.

 As with all neoprene swimming accessories getting the right close fit is important so do check size guides or get in touch for advice.

 Zone3 Hi-Vis Neoprene Cap